 Clean ears with a cotton ball or Q-Tip, but only clean out what you can see!
 Never enter the ear canal, leave that to the vet!
 Do ears after the bath.
 Be careful not to allow water from the bath into the ears, and cautiously around the mouth and nose not to drown your Persian kitty.

-I have a complete bath routine written on-line on the Purrinlot Web site, Visit the Grooming Page- http://www.purrinlot.com/grooming.htm.
-Baths should be done whenever the fur is wanting to matt.
-Greasy coats cause knots and matt's.
+I have a complete bath routine written on-line on the Purrinlot Web site, Visit the Grooming Page: http://www.purrinlot.com/grooming.htm.
+Baths should be done whenever the fur is wanting to mat.
+Greasy coats cause knots and mats.
 Always degrease and rinse better than you think you need too!

-Dust, pollens, fresh air during allergy seasons, carpet, litter in the litter box ALL causes persian kitten and cats to have watery eyes.
+Dust, pollen, fresh air during allergy seasons, carpet, litter in the litterbox ALL cause Persian kittens and cats to have watery eyes.

-If you can stay on top of the watery eyes of the kitten during teething- then as an adult- the Persian eyes should hardly water - if they water at all.
-If the eyes are not looked and washed good during the kittens teething stages- you'll have dripping eyes for life!
-This stage starts at age 10 weeks and continues until about 8 months of age- on and off.
+If you can stay on top of the watery eyes of the kitten during teething, then as an adult, the Persian eyes should hardly water, if they water at all.
+If the eyes are not looked at and washed good during the kitten's teething stages, you'll have dripping eyes for life!
+This stage starts at age 10 weeks and continues until about 8 months of age on and off.

 Please wash your Persian face daily and cautiously.
 Select a routine time to clean the face and groom the kitten.
 Don't allow the eyes to become infected by not cleaning them regularly.
 I also have an article on the grooming page to help with eye stains and cleaning them.
-I suggest using Anna Face Wash Daily!
-Apply on a makeup pad to clean the face, each wipe actually cleans even more.
-Then if the stain isn't washing off, apply some Anna Grooming Powder to the stained area of fur.
+I suggest using Anna Face Wash daily!
+Use a makeup pad to apply the Anna face wash and clean the face.
+Each wipe actually cleans even more.
+Then, if the stain isn't washing off, apply some Anna Grooming Powder to the stained area of fur.

-Diarrhea ( a watered stool) for over 24 hours, Fever above 103, A cold- see your vet ASAP and please call the breeder if possible.
-For mild loose stool from over eating or changing food . . . simply take up all food and water for 18 hours and the stool will return firm, if not...see your vet.
-Normal temperature for a feline is between 101.5 and 103 F.
+If you see Diarrhea ( a watered stool) for over 24 hours, fever above 103◦F, a cold, see your vet ASAP and please call the breeder if possible.
+For mild, loose stool from over-eating or changing food . . . simply take up all food and water for 18 hours and the stool will return firm.
+If not...see your vet.
+Normal temperature for a feline is between 101.5 and 103◦F.

-Keep the following items out of Kittens Reach: pins, thread, needles, buttons, rubber bands, pieces of string, plastic bags and antifreeze, poisons and cleaners, dental floss, and all small toys that could be swallowed.
-Also Many house plants are poisonous.
-CFA offers a complete list of poisonous plants or I could copy you for the asking.
-Also watch out for doors and wind suction during those days when windows are open and doors can slam slut from a gust of wind.
+Keep the following items out of the kitten's reach: pins, thread, needles, buttons, rubber bands, pieces of string, plastic bags, antifreeze, poisons and cleaners, dental floss, and all small toys that could be swallowed.
+Also, many house plants are poisonous.
+CFA offers a complete list of poisonous plants.
+Also watch out for doors and wind suction during those days when windows are open, as doors can slam slut from a gust of wind.

 Electric cords can be chewed, rocking chairs and recliners can crush a small tail or paw.
-A hot iron can fall on a kitten playing with the cord.
-And don't forget not to leave the window open without a good reinforced screen securing it.
-Keep a good eye on making sure the kitten does not get trapped inside the washer, dryer, dishwasher, freezer, refrigerator, lazy boy chair, under a rocker leg...or a door being shut.
-And Please teach him to stay off the counter, stove, and out of the cabinets.
-Watch for candles and fur too!
+A hot iron can fall on a kitten playing with the cord, and don't forget not to leave the window open without a good reinforced screen securing it.
+Keep a good eye on making sure the kitten does not get trapped inside the washer, dryer, dishwasher, freezer, refrigerator, lazy boy chair, under a rocker leg... or in a door being shut.
+Please teach him to stay off the counter, stove, and out of the cabinets.
+Watch out for candles and fur too!

-At placement all Purrinlot kittens have had all of his/her shots and is good for one year, with the exception of the rabies shot.
+At placement, all Purrinlot kittens have had all of thier shots and will be good for one year, with the exception of the rabies shot.
 International exported kittens will also have the rabies shot.
-Look for a closed Cattery and all cats in the Cattery have tested negative to FeLV.
-Due to studies done at Cornell University by Dr. Perderson where he concluded FeLV and FIP vaccinations can potentate actual FIP, Most catteries do not vaccinate for these and does not guarantee health of purchased kittens if they are vaccinated for these after going to their new homes.
-All kittens will also have advantage applied to them for flea prevention at the time of leaving, also all kittens are dewormed as a prevention.
+Look for a closed cattery and all cats in the Cattery have tested negative to FeLV.
+Due to studies done at Cornell University by Dr. Perderson where he concluded FeLV and FIP vaccinations can potentate actual FIP, Most catteries do not vaccinate for these and do not guarantee health of purchased kittens if they are vaccinated for these after going to their new homes.
+All kittens will also have Advantage applied to them for flea prevention at the time of leaving.
+Also, all kittens are de-wormed as a prevention.

-New owners are advised to discuss vaccination options with their own veterinarian, but agrees that all health guarantees are null and void if this cat is given a FeLV or FIP vaccine.
+New owners are advised to discuss vaccination options with their own veterinarian, but most vets agree that all health guarantees are null and void if this cat is given a FeLV or FIP vaccine.
 Purrinlot Cattery test and uses only neg tested cats.

 Should you or shouldn't you declaw?